 Now at the two week mark, I’m able to put weight on my knee painlessly.
 Lifting my leg and twisting my foot, however, is still very difficult, making the back half of the rotation needed for riding feel weak and unstable.
 On the 13th day, I decided to dust off my Brooks saddle and helmet and take my Kona Sutra out for a ride.
 One mile, flat ground, no weight – testing my knee as responsibly as possible.
 Pedalling and smiling, a sense of relief came over me as I felt at home again on my saddle… Based on pain levels and weakness, I didn’t know if I could do this.
 But I did!

 Unfortunately, less than an hour later, my knee was noticeably swollen.
-The inflamation and instability felt like day one.
+The inflammation and instability felt like day one.
 I immediately iced and elevated, hoping this was just a short term reaction.
 The next morning, I could barely straighten my leg, it had become so inflamed.
 After only one unweighted, flat ride.
 For only one mile.
-Staring down the barrel of reality can feel pretty defeating and reduce you to a fraction of yourself.
+Staring down the barrel of reality can feel pretty defeating sometimes.
 Everything I’ve been viciously cycling away from has been slowly catching back up to me the last two weeks.
 Idle time for an active mind can be a Veteran’s worst enemy – or anyone’s.
 I really needed to heal fast and ride again soon.
 Instead, it’s back to the Denver VA.
 It’s been two weeks – this isn’t right.
 It should be getting better. …still trying to stay optimistic.

 On Sep.
 3rd, we drove back to the Denver VA Hospital and had a very different experience.
 The ER Doctor (Lauren A.) is a fellow cyclist who has had a knee injury in the past.
 She spent over an hour examining my knee and calling orthopedic specialists for second opinions.
 Dr. Lauren made it clear that she didn’t want to be the bearer of bad news, however, she stated, “After examining your knee, reading the CT Scan, and talking to the specialists, it could be months before you can safely ride your bike again.” …and she had personal experience to back up her time frame.
 In this moment, reality hit me harder than highway pavement.
 I’m going to have to go home and heal.
 I cannot allow myself to follow this wreck with recklessness – this injury is worse than I was originally told and will unfortunately take more time.
 With winter nipping at my buds, I will now have to wait until Spring to complete my journey.